tanvir-ishraq/TextThema-Multi-Classifier/README.md

 ## Model Training
 Finetuned a `roberta-base` (RoBERTa) model which is a transformers model from HuggingFace Transformers using Fastai and Blurr.
+With ~95% accuracy.
 The model training notebook can be viewed [here](https://github.com/tanvir-ishraq/TextThema-Multi-Classifier/blob/main/notebooks/quote-multi-classifier.ipynb)

 ## Benchmark